Wicked Spoon Buffet 2023: Menu, Hours, Prices

 Crab legs are in plenty.
 They are sweet and red with lots of meat glazed with butter and lemon spicing.

-Do not forget the cold bar with the smoked salmon with capers, onions, whipped cream and cheese served on a range of assorted bagels.
-Additional cold bar options that aren’t available for breakfast include clam chowder with fried herbs and shrimp cocktail.
+Do not forget the cold bar with smoked salmon with capers, onions, whipped cream, and cheese served on a range of assorted bagels.
+Additional cold bar options that aren’t available for breakfast include clam chowder with fried herbs and a shrimp cocktail.

 Wicked Spoon Drinks